dalogax/FakeAndDrawBack/README.md

 } = errorPayload
 ```
 To identify the origin and destiny of every message we will use the following icons:
-- :pager: Server
+- :radio: Server
-- :tv: -> Master client
+- :tv: Master client
-- :iphone: -> Player client
+- :iphone: Player client

 ### Game create
-:tv: -> :pager:
+:tv: to :radio:
-A game is created with a "game-create" message originated on the master client.
+> A game is created with a "game-create" message originated on the master client.
 ```
 {
   string type = 'game-create'